dafny-lang/rfcs/Exceptions.md

 ```
 var res_v: Result<T> := MethodCall(args);
 if res_v.Failure? {
     return Failure(res_v.error);
 }
 var v := res_v.value;
 ... rest of the code using v as if it had type T ...
 ```

-as far as verification and Boogie is concerned.
+as far as verification and Boogie are concerned.

-We will not really implement it as syntactic sugar, though, because we want a separate AST node for this so that the compiler can regognize it easily.
+We will not really implement it as syntactic sugar, though, because we want a separate AST node for this so that the compiler can recognize it easily.

 The compiler will then compile all methods which return `Result<T>` into C# methods with signatures of the form